Writistic-Studios-LLP/nhe-01-project-shayari/README.md

 # NHE-01: Project Shayari

+> A Non-Human Entity (NHE) developed by Writistic Studios.
+> This site documents the origin, experimentation, ethics, and governance of NHE-01.

+🌐 **Official Documentation Site**

+# NHE-01: Project Shayari

 **NHE-01 (Non-Human Entity 01)**, also known as **Project Shayari**, is a studio-run artificial persona developed under **Writistic Studios / Writiverse**.

 This repository documents the origin, experimentation, ethical findings, and governance of NHE-01 for public understanding.